-Eric Ebersole is a Baltimore County native that has served as a teacher in Howard County for 35 years, and a lifelong resident of the 12th district of Maryland.
+Eric Ebersole is a Baltimore County native that served as a teacher in Howard County for 35 years, and a lifelong resident of the 12th district of Maryland.

 He was born to a family of teachers and is an alumnus of the Baltimore County Public School System.
 He went on to attend University of Maryland, College Park and graduated summa cum laude in the College of Education.
 He would later return to obtain his Masters of Science in Math Education.